 Automotive IT Solutions & Europe’s Supply Chains

 The European automotive industry is going through one of its most turbulent times.
 Trade disputes, changing tariffs, and geopolitical uncertainty are all piling on, putting serious pressure on supply chains.
 With steep US tariffs on EU-built vehicles, rising protectionism, and the ongoing impact of the war in Ukraine, the environment is anything but stable.
-Reliability can’t be assumed anymore, it needs to be engineered in from the start though automotive IT solutions.
+Reliability can no longer be assumed.
+It must be engineered into the supply chain from the outset through modern digital infrastructure and resilient IT architecture.

 That’s especially true in automotive, where each vehicle relies on over 30,000 parts, sourced from more than 8,000 suppliers across 40 countries.
 It’s a finely balanced system, and it’s under strain.
 The German automotive association, VDA, reports that 70% of German suppliers expect major disruptions in 2025, prompting many to rethink their investment plans.